 2 Note that Filter Foundry only implements the basic Filter Factory commands.
 Therefore, most "Filters Unlimited" filters will not work with Filter Foundry.
+3 Title Category: Author Conversion and Slider (Man names are left ompty and must be added using a text editor

-3 Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added with a text editor.
+3 Title, Category, Author, Copyright, and Slider/Map names are left empty and must be added using a text editor.